-Iridium’s stock price offers investors a unique opportunity to profit from a mobile satellite operator whose seasoned management team has positioned it to provide capital appreciation and to start producing significantly increased cash flows after completing the launch of a new constellation of 66 in-orbit spacecraft.
+Iridium’s stock price offers a unique opportunity to invest in a mobile satellite operator whose seasoned management team has positioned the company to provide capital appreciation and to produce significantly increased cash flows after the launch of its new constellation of 66 spacecraft into low-Earth orbit (LEO).

-“We’re optimistic we will remain a growth company,” Matthew Desch, Iridium’s CEO told me recently during an exclusive interview on the same day he was named “Satellite Executive of the Year” by a vote of attendees at the Satellite 2019 Conference in Washington, D.C.
+“We’re optimistic we will remain a growth company,” Matthew Desch, Iridium’s CEO, told me in an exclusive interview on May 8, just hours after he was named “Satellite Executive of the Year” by a vote of attendees at the Satellite 2019 conference in Washington, D.C.
 “We have a long history in our niche and know what our competition looks like for the next 10 years.”

 Iridium CEO Matthew Desch wins the “Satellite Executive of the Year” award